junxit/us-congress-bills-112/bill.md

   - **(1)** in subsection (a), by striking “1017” and inserting “1013”; and
   - **(2)** in subsection (d), by striking “section 1017” and inserting “section 1013”.
 - **(b)** *Clerical Amendments*
-  - **(1)** The last sentence of section 1(a) of the Congressional Budget and Impoundment Control Act of 1974 is amended to read as follows: “Sections 1011 through 1016 of part B of title X may be cited as the “Expedited Line-Item Veto and Rescissions Act of 2011”.”.
+  - **(1)** The last sentence of section 1(a) of the Congressional Budget and Impoundment Control Act of 1974 is amended to read as follows: “Sections 1011 through 1016 of part B of title X may be cited as the “Expedited Legislative Line-Item Veto and Rescissions Act of 2012”.”.
-  - **(2)** Section 1017 of such Act (as redesignated) is amended by striking “section 1012 or 1013” each place it appears and inserting “section 1011 or 1019” and by striking “calendar” and “of continuous session” .
+  - **(2)** Section 1017 of such Act (as redesignated) is amended by striking “section 1012 or 1013” each place it appears and inserting “section 1011 or 1019” and section 1018 (as redesignated) is amended by striking “calendar” and “of continuous session” .
   - **(3)** Section 1019(c) of such Act (as redesignated) is amended by striking “1012” and inserting “1011”.
   - **(4)** *Table of Contents* The table of contents set forth in section 1(b) of the Congressional Budget and Impoundment Control Act of 1974 is amended by striking the items relating to parts B and C (including all of the items relating to the sections therein) of title X and inserting the following:
 - **(c)** *Effective Date* The amendments made by this Act shall apply to funding as defined in section 1015(8) of the Congressional Budget Act and Impoundment Control of 1974 in any Act enacted after the date of enactment of this Act.